GrzegorzL-lab/GrzegorzL/README.md

 ## Introduction

-Computers captured my heart ever since my dad brought home an old Amiga when I was a kid.
+Computers captured my heart ever since my dad brought home an Amiga when I was a kid.
 About three years ago, I decided to switch career paths and break into the IT field.
 I’m a relatively new cybersec enthusiast, dedicated to solving complex problems and experimenting with breaking things in virtual machines.

 ## Objective